chrysts/generative_preconditioner/README.md

 ````
 @inproceedings{Christian2020ModGrad,
 author = {Simon, Christian and Koniusz, Piotr and Nock, Richard and Harandi, Mehrtash},
-title = {On Learning to Modulate the Gradient for Fast Adaptation of Neural Networks},
+title = {On Modulating the Gradient for Meta-Learning},
 booktitle = {The European Conference on Computer Vision},
 year = {2020}
 }